geaz/muRLi/README.md

 ![muRLi MOD](https://raw.githubusercontent.com/geaz/muRLi/master/img/MOD-Chip.jpg)

 Take a bit of superglue and attach the DuPont connector to the cartridge shell.
-Make sure that the *ground pin* is oriented to the side of the shell **without the gap on the side** and it sits in the middle of the gap!
+Make sure that the *ground pin* is oriented to the side of the shell **without the gap** and that it sits in the middle of the gap!
 Otherwise you will have a hard time to insert it into the MOD slot.

 ![muRLi MOD](https://raw.githubusercontent.com/geaz/muRLi/master/img/MOD-Cart.jpg)